ssssssiyu/MeowMate/README.md

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.

 ## Contact
-For questions, suggestions, or support, please open an issue on GitHub or contact the developer via the App Store support page.
+For questions, suggestions, or support, please open an issue on GitHub.